 This course builds on skills from Kinesiology 1.
 The relationship between the anatomy and the kinesiology of joints and muscles is studied, as are complications, precautions and contraindications when applying basic therapeutic movement protocols.
 The muscles of the lower extremity will be presented in this class.
-(20 clock hours, 5 lecture & 15 lab)
+(20 clock hours /1.25 quarter credits, 5 lecture & 15 lab)